johnend/boiler/README.md

 ## Usage

-Your should run `boiler` for the first time in your front-end's root directory i.e. in the same directory as your `project.json` file or `.git` folder.
+Your should run `boiler` for the first time in your front-end application's root directory i.e. in the same directory as your `project.json` file or `.git` folder.

 On first run Boiler will: